Ahmadajami/Ahmadajami/README.md

 # Hi there!
-I'm Ahmad al ajami,
+I'm Ahmad Alajami,

   a passionate JavaScript developer with experience in building web and mobile applications.